 Be Strong Online is a collection of peer-led digital resilience resources, made available by UK not-for-profit, The Diana Award.
 The Diana Award is proud to be the only charity set up in memory of Diana, Princess of Wales, and her belief that young people have the power to change the world.

+Be Strong Online contains free resources covering digital issues like cyberbullying, social media, online privacy, selfies, gaming and much more!
 The resources help young people to become positive online citizens whilst delivering sessions to their peers to help them to safely explore the digital world.